MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 In these sections, we explain how to bring data from many of your sources:

-- CRM systems
+- Transactional sources
-- transactional and survey data
-- clickstream
+- Observational sources
-- social
+- Behavioral sources
-- other data you might have
+- Any other data you might have

 Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.